The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 The park is also known for its two separate rock climbing areas, Rim Road and Breakneck Bridge.

 This adventure also should only be attempted with or by experienced climbers.
-As of now, there aren’t any public tours or companies walking you through this activity.
+As of now, there aren’t any public tours or companies taking you through this activity.

 Plenty of climbers with experience do get out and tackle the climbs, though.